-If you have been placed on federal probation or supervised release, you may be eligible for modification or early termination!
+If you or a loved one have been placed on federal probation or supervised release, you may be eligible for modification or early termination!
 It is possible for a federal judge to change or end your probation or supervised release after only one year.
-Early termination of probation or supervised release is considered reasonable by the law when a defendant shows “changed circumstances”, such a exceptionally good behavior.
-For a judge to do this though, it would need to be “in the interest of justice”.
-So what does all of that mean?
+Early termination of probation or supervised release is considered reasonable when a defendant shows ‘changed circumstances’, such exceptionally good behavior.
+For a judge to do this though, it must be ‘in the interest of justice’.
+So what does that mean?

 For a change or end to your probation or supervised released to be possible, you must show these things: